w3f/polkadot-wiki/docs/general/dune-analytics/parachain-dashboards/stellaswap-dashboards.md

 ## Featured Dashboards on Dune

-Here you'll find a variety of dashboards that help visualize data from StellaSwap:
+Here you will find a variety of dashboards that help visualize data from StellaSwap:

 - [stellaswap on Polkadot](https://dune.com/substrate/stellaswap): This dashboard provides a comprehensive view of DEX volumes and liquidity on StellaSwap.